System Design Space

 MongoDB, Cassandra, DynamoDB

-Eventual consistency, flexible schema
+Eventual consistency and more flexible schema evolution.

 NewSQL